uccmisl/goDASHbed/README.md

 D. Raca, M. Manifacier, and J.J.
 Quinlan.  goDASH - GO accelerated HAS framework for rapid prototyping.
 12th International Conference on Quality of Multimedia Experience (QoMEX), Athlone, Ireland.
 26th to 28th May, 2020 [CORA](http://hdl.handle.net/10468/9845 "CORA") (To Appear)

+## General Description

 GoDASHbed is a testbed framework for goDASH

 download dash content to <content_folder>, using "get_your_movies.sh" sudo mv <content_folder> /var/www/html